Best practices guide

 Using tablets and mobile devices

-It’s best to use a laptop computer that has a larger screen and built-in camera/mic, but if you must use a phone or tablet, it’s critical that you match the mobile browser and OS: Use only the Safari browser with any Apple device, and use only Chrome for any Android device.
+It’s best to use a laptop computer that has a larger screen and built-in camera/mic (a second screen is fine), but if you must use a phone or tablet, match the mobile browser and operating system if possible: Use the Safari browser with any Apple device, and use Chrome for any Android device.